Rail transport in Ukraine: Transition to the standard gauge

 A long-term plan is to turn Lviv into a European standard rail hub, but that major project would have to be performed in several smaller stages.

 In July 2023, the European Commission published the "Strategy for the EU integration of the Ukrainian and Moldovan rail systems".
 A principal conclusion and recommendation of the study is to develop a new backbone Standard gauge network in Ukraine, to be operated in conjunction with the existing 1520mm network.
 The new backbone network would focus on higher speed intercity transportation, while the 1520mm system would cater for lower-speed transport (local and regional passenger traffic and heavy bulk).
 The development of the backbone network would be implemented in a phased manner, from West to East.

 In April 2024, Ukraine commenced building the Standard gauge track between Chop and Uzhhorod (22 km).
 After its completion in September 2025, Uzhhorod became the first administrative center (oblast capital) of Ukraine connected to the EU by the standard gauge.

 In July 2025, the Ukrainian Railways announced that the EU committed the funding for the Standard gauge track from Poland to Lviv.
+This 80-kilometre standard-gauge line, which is scheduled for completion by the end of 2027, was estimated in November 2025 to cost 190 million euros, of which 73.3 million would be funded by the European Union through the Connecting Europe Facility programme.

 Rolling stock

 Because of the difference in gauges, most of Ukraine's rolling stock cannot move across standard gauge rail into neighbouring countries to its west, namely Poland, Slovakia, Hungary, and Romania.
 Although replacing the bogies would make wagons compatible with most Romanian and Bulgarian railways, '[Ukrainian] grain wagons have a width of 3,224 mm, while the maximum allowable one in many European countries is 3,150 mm, and the axle load of [Ukrainian] wagons is up to 23.5 tons with the maximum allowable 18–20 tons in many neighboring countries.
 Therefore, in Hungary, Slovakia, and Poland, basically only European wagons can be used.'
-Specialised freight fleets at Kovel railway station compatible with the European network can move across Ukraine's longest standard-gauge track into Poland, but as of 2022 had not been in use for almost 30 years.
+Specialised freight fleets at Kovel railway station compatible with the European network can move across the Chełm–Kovel railway, Ukraine's longest standard-gauge track into Poland, but as of 2022 had not been in use for almost 30 years.